 We can get into the specifics of that later on, but that's what happened.

-One of the things that scares me a little bit, and it does go into a little bit of this gun debate, is they found the 50 pounds of of what's called tannerite.
+One of the things that scares me a little bit, and it does go into a little bit of this gun debate, is they found the 50 pounds of what's called tannerite.

-It was described to me by one of the people on the terrorism task force here in Nevada, and that I spoke to at length last night, that it could serve as napalm, if you will.
+It was described to me by one of the people on the terrorism task force here in Nevada and that I spoke to at length last night that it could serve as napalm, if you will.

-In other words, they they're not sure, they're unable to find a source measuring how far an explosion of that much could spread.
+In other words, they're not sure, they're unable to find a source measuring how far an explosion of that much could spread.

 And the compounds in tannerite are generally made up of an oxidizer such as ammonium nitrate.